michae-lzhou/CourtCam/README.md

 ### Processing Device

-- **GPU (~7x speed)**: For optimal performance, we recommend using a GPU, as it significantly accelerates processing time.
+- **GPU (~7x speed)**: For optimal performance, I recommend using a GPU, as it significantly accelerates processing time.
 Ensure CUDA is enabled for best results.
 - **CPU (~0.85x speed)**: While slower, CPU processing is universally compatible and does not require specialized hardware.

 ### Quality Settings